Leadership on the high seas: sink or swim?

 How can you help protect the Cocos-Galapagos Swimway?

-Donate to our Endangered Sharks of Galapagos Programme – This is a critical time for sharks globally.
+Donate to GCT – This is a critical time for sharks globally.
 They are facing increasing pressures from industrial fishing, habitat loss and plastic pollution.
 We support research that will ensure protection for sharks.

 Adopt a Hammerhead Shark – Learn more about these critically endangered sharks by adopting a scalloped hammerhead shark and supporting the vital conservation work of Galapagos Conservation Trust.